MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems: Conclusion

 \section{Conclusion}

 In this paper, we construct MemoryBench, a new benchmark to evaluate the memory and continual learning abilities of LLMsys.
-In contrast to existing benchmarks that only focus on tasks with long input context, MemoryBench proposes to evaluate whether LLMsys can take advantages of user feedback in service time and construct effective procedural memory to improve their performance continuously.
-To this end, we simulate pseudo user feedback with a LLM-as-user paradigm on tasks across multiple languages, domains, and task formats.
-The simulated feedback logs cover multiple types of user behaviors, and our experiments show that they are of reasonably good quality.
-Yet, existing memory-based LLMsys are far from perfect to utilize these feedback in effective and efficient way.
-Many of them are outperformed by naive RAG baselines that simply treat all task context and feedback logs are retrieval corpus.
-This indicates that there is still a long way before we build a LLMsys that has actual continual learning abilities.
-We hope MemoryBench could serve as one of the initial steps to facilitate future studies on this direction.
+In contrast to existing benchmarks that only focus on tasks with long input context, MemoryBench evaluates whether LLMsys can take advantages of user feedback in service time and construct effective procedural memory to improve their performance continuously.
+To this end, we simulate user feedback with a LLM-as-user paradigm on tasks across multiple languages, domains, and task formats.
+Experiments show that existing memory-based LLMsys are far from perfect to utilize these feedback in effective and efficient way.
+While we acknowledge that the simulation framework used by MemoryBench may introduce systematic biases to the evaluation process, it is still clear that there is still a long way before we build a LLMsys that has actual continual learning abilities.
+We hope MemoryBench could serve as one of the initial steps to facilitate future studies.